confluentinc/ksql/docs/syntax-reference.rst

 Create a new KSQL table along with the corresponding Kafka topic and stream the result of the SELECT query as a changelog into the topic.
 Note that the WINDOW clause can only be used if the ``from_item`` is a stream.

+For joins, the key of the resulting table will be the value from the column from the left table that was used in the join criteria.
+This column will be registered as the key of the resulting table if included in the selected columns.

 The WITH clause supports the following properties: